 √ 1938 – Haripura (Gujarat) – Presided by S.C Bose

 √ 1939 – Tripuri (M.P) – Presided by S.C Bose

 - In September, 1939 IInd World War broke out and India was declared an ally without its consent.

 - In 1939 S.C Bose founded Forward Bloc.
 It was a left party.

 - On 10th August, 1940 – August Offer was announced by Lord Linlithgow viceroy to get the support of Indians in the Second World War.

-- In 1942 - Indian National Army was founded by Captain Mohan Singh and Niranjan Gill at Singapore.
-S. C Bose took over its command of 2nd Headquarter at Singapore and Rangoon.
+- In 1942 - Indian National Army was founded by Captain Mohan Singh and Niranjan Gill in Singapore.
+S. C Bose took over its command of 2nd headquarters in Singapore and Rangoon.

-- On 21st October, 1943 – Azad Hind Government was set up at Singapore under S.C Bose.
+- On 21st October, 1943 – Azad Hind Government was set up in Singapore under S.C Bose.
 There was a women regiment known as Rani Jhansi.

 - In 1945 – Shimla Conference or Wavell Plan was proposed by Lord Wavell to solve the political deadlock.